120 Minutes: Never Mind the Mainstream

 In 1991, two CDs were released entitled "Never Mind the Mainstream: The Best of MTV's 120 Minutes" volumes 1 and 2 and featured many songs featured on the program.
 Artists included Red Hot Chili Peppers, Echo & the Bunnymen, Julian Cope, R.E.M., Sinéad O'Connor, Ministry, Depeche Mode, Sonic Youth, and Violent Femmes.
-The title referenced the Sex Pistols' landmark album Never Mind the Bollocks, but fortuitously recalled the title of Nirvana's Nevermind album which was released near-simultaneously.
+The title referenced the Sex Pistols' landmark album Never Mind the Bollocks, but fortuitously also recalled the title of Nirvana's Nevermind album which was released near-simultaneously.